metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_machine_pool_v1alpha3_manifest.md

 Optional:

 - `rolling_update` (Attributes) Rolling update config params.
-Present only ifMachineDeploymentStrategyType = RollingUpdate. (see [below for nested schema](#nestedatt--spec--strategy--rolling_update))
+Present only if MachineDeploymentStrategyType = RollingUpdate. (see [below for nested schema](#nestedatt--spec--strategy--rolling_update))
 - `type` (String) Type of deployment.
-Currently the only supported strategy is'RollingUpdate'.Default is RollingUpdate.
+Currently the only supported strategy is 'RollingUpdate'.
+Default is RollingUpdate.

 <a id="nestedatt--spec--strategy--rolling_update"></a>
 ### Nested Schema for `spec.strategy.rolling_update`

 Optional:

-- `max_surge` (String) The maximum number of machines that can be scheduled above thedesired number of machines.Value can be an absolute number (ex: 5) or a percentage ofdesired machines (ex: 10%).This can not be 0 if MaxUnavailable is 0.Absolute number is calculated from percentage by rounding up.Defaults to 1.Example: when this is set to 30%, the new MachineSet can be scaledup immediately when the rolling update starts, such that the totalnumber of old and new machines do not exceed 130% of desiredmachines.
-Once old machines have been killed, new MachineSet canbe scaled up further, ensuring that total number of machines runningat any time during the update is at most 130% of desired machines.
+- `max_surge` (String) The maximum number of machines that can be scheduled above the desired number of machines.
+Value can be an absolute number (ex: 5) or a percentage of desired machines (ex: 10%).
+This can not be 0 if MaxUnavailable is 0.
+Absolute number is calculated from percentage by rounding up.
+Defaults to 1.
+Example: when this is set to 30%, the new MachineSet can be scaled up immediately when the rolling update starts, such that the total number of old and new machines do not exceed 130% of desired machines.
+Once old machines have been killed, new MachineSet can be scaled up further, ensuring that total number of machines running at any time during the update is at most 130% of desired machines.
-- `max_unavailable` (String) The maximum number of machines that can be unavailable during the update.Value can be an absolute number (ex: 5) or a percentage of desiredmachines (ex: 10%).Absolute number is calculated from percentage by rounding down.This can not be 0 if MaxSurge is 0.Defaults to 0.Example: when this is set to 30%, the old MachineSet can be scaleddown to 70% of desired machines immediately when the rolling updatestarts.
-Once new machines are ready, old MachineSet can be scaleddown further, followed by scaling up the new MachineSet, ensuringthat the total number of machines available at all timesduring the update is at least 70% of desired machines.
+- `max_unavailable` (String) The maximum number of machines that can be unavailable during the update.
+Value can be an absolute number (ex: 5) or a percentage of desired machines (ex: 10%).
+Absolute number is calculated from percentage by rounding down.
+This can not be 0 if MaxSurge is 0.
+Defaults to 0.
+Example: when this is set to 30%, the old MachineSet can be scaled down to 70% of desired machines immediately when the rolling update starts.
+Once new machines are ready, old MachineSet can be scaled down further, followed by scaling up the new MachineSet, ensuring that the total number of machines available at all times during the update is at least 70% of desired machines.